 Would My Business Really Suffer?

-just one function that has become a critical operation to most companies – whatever their size: electronic communication = data, email, voice.
+just one function that has become a critical operation to most companies, whatever their size, is electronic communication: data, email, voice.
 Without power nothing happens or moves

 For Business Continuity Planning